North Korea travel guide

 Crime

-Crime against foreigners in North Korea is rare.
+Crime against foreign nationals in North Korea is rare.
 Take sensible precautions to protect your belongings.

 Fire safety

 Levels of fire safety awareness may be low.
-You may wish to check hotel fire procedures or consult your tour operator.
+Check hotel fire procedures with the hotel reception or consult your tour operator.

 Laws and cultural differences

-In recent years, the North Korean authorities have arrested some visitors on various or unspecified grounds, including 4 US citizens and 1 Canadian.
-Some have faced public trials.
+The North Korean authorities have previously arrested visitors with or without specified charges, including 4 US citizens and one Canadian citizen.
+Some have faced public trials and imprisonment.

-In 2016 a US national was sentenced to 15 years hard labour after a conviction for crimes against the state.
-He was found to have attempted to steal a political banner from the staff quarters of a tourist hotel.
-When he was released in 2017, he was in a coma and died soon after his return to the US.
+In 2016 a US national was convicted of ‘crimes against the state’ and sentenced to 15 years of hard labour.
+The court had found him guilty of attempting to steal a political banner from the staff quarters of a tourist hotel.
+He fell into a coma while in detention and was released in 2017, but died soon after his return to the US.

-Ask permission before taking photographs.
-Avoid taking photographs of North Korean officials or guarded buildings.
+Ask permission from your tour guide before taking any photographs.
+Avoid pointing cameras at North Korean officials or guarded buildings.

 LGBT+ travellers

-Although there’s no specific legislation outlawing same sex relationships in North Korea, these are considered unacceptable by the authorities.
+Although there’s no specific legislation outlawing same-sex relationships in North Korea, the authorities do not recognise same-sex rights and consider same-sex relationships and behaviours unacceptable.

 Read more advice for LGBT+ travellers.